 WHISK together flour, baking powder, baking soda and salt in medium bowl.

-WHISK together yogurt, milk and eggs in small bowl; stir into dry ingredients just until combined.
+WHISK together yogurt, vanilla, milk and eggs in small bowl; stir into dry ingredients just until combined.
 Stir in chocolate.

 ADD about 1 tablespoon butter to skillet; when melted, add ¼ cup batter for each pancake, spreading slightly.